-I'm an entrepreneur, CTO and product lead living in San Francisco.
+I'm an user experience researcher, designer and engineer living in San Francisco.
 I approach creating products with design thinking and firmly believe anything can be built with software.
-Day to day, it's important to me to keep learning and motivate/mentor more women to pursue STEM.

-Previously, I co-founded Glassbreakers, an enterprise software company for diversity and inclusion, as the CTO and Head of Product.
+Previously, I co-founded Glassbreakers, an enterprise software company for diversity and inclusion, as the Head of Product and CTO.
 Before Glassbreakers, I blended my design and engineering skills as a creative developer at AKQA, Made Movement and startups.

 Thanks for checking out this portfolio highlighting my favorite work.
 Feel free to say hello here.